Developer Guide

 Subsequently, an

-object is created and returned as an output to theLogicManager#execute(String commandText)
+AddApptCommandobject is created and returned as an output to theLogicManager#execute(String commandText)method. -

 The

-method, which in turn calls theModel#setPatient(Patient patient 1, Patient patient 2)
+LogicManager#execute(String commandText)method then calls upon theAddApptCommand#execute(Model model)method, which in turn calls theModel#setPatient(Patient patient 1, Patient patient 2)andModel#updateFilteredPatientList(boolean true)methods to add the newAppointmentto the patient. -

 Finally, a new